-The University holds early registration for the upcoming semester for currently enrolled students.
+Calvary University holds early registration for the upcoming semester for all students.
 Registration for the Spring Semester begins in October and registration for the Fall Semester begins in March.
 Students are to meet with their academic advisor prior to registering for courses.